SIM (Christian organization): South Asia

 In the 1890s, two other small missions were formed to work in Ceylon (now Sri Lanka), South India, and in the Philippines.
 In 1968, they joined forces and became the International Christian Fellowship (ICF).

 In 1989, ICF merged with SIM, which expanded the work of SIM to parts of Asia.

 Southern Africa

 In 1889, Andrew Murray a Dutch Reformed minister, Spencer Walton and Martha Osborn-Howe formed the Cape General Mission in Cape Town.
 After the Boer War, the Mission, now known as the South African General Mission, began to expand into parts of southern Africa, and then to islands in the Indian Ocean.

-In 1965, \they became known as the Africa Evangelical Fellowship (AEF).
+In 1965, they became known as the Africa Evangelical Fellowship (AEF).
 They served in Angola, Botswana, Gabon, Madagascar, Mauritius, Réunion, Mozambique, Namibia, Swaziland, Tanzania, Zambia and Zimbabwe.

 In 1998, AEF joined with SIM.
 This meant SIM workers were now operating in over 43 countries.

+In 2023, SIM's South African country director, Siegfried Ngubane, was elected presiding bishop of the Reformed Evangelical Anglican Church of South Africa.